Paggio/TrueFilm/README.md

 This code rapresents a mechanism which allows, programmatically, to extract the target data from the starting databaeses, and insert them in a postgreSQL.

-It can be considered as finiissed, in its core components.
-Still, there is one last feature, on which i will work on an apposite branch, for which i hope to find the time - i will talk about it in an apposite section.
+It can be considered as finished, in its core components.
+Still, it lacks the microservice structure, on which i will work on an apposite branch - I hope to find the time.

-It is a python code, which relys on Docker for what concerns the postgreSQL, and on two main libraries besides the python3 standard ones: pandas (for the DataFrames' manipulation) and psycopg2 (as a client library to the postgreSQL).
+It is a python 3 code, which relys on Docker for what concerns the postgreSQL, and on two main libraries besides the python 3 standard ones: pandas (for the DataFrames' manipulation) and psycopg2 (as a client library to the postgreSQL).
 In a second moment, as i will explain, also Flask could be involved.

-The code is not implemented as a Python's library: since it serves to a really accurate task, i didn't see the necessity to make it to scale its reprodocibility.
+The code is not implemented as a Python's library: since it serves to a really accurate task, i didn't see the necessity to pack itas a library to scale its reprodocibility.
 In case, anyway, it could be quite immediate, since i have already sliced the code in main logical functions inside the main.py, and i have placed the utils function in a dedicate directory.

 The code can also run in debug mode.

 ### Instructions to run the code & query the results